Filter Press

 Description

-Tag Display This name tag may be modified with the change tag option.
+Tag Display This name tag may be modified with the Change Tag option.

-Condition Display OK if no errors/warnings, otherwise lists errors/warnings.
+Condition Display "OK" if no errors/warnings, otherwise lists errors/warnings.

 ConditionCount Display The current number of errors/warnings.
 If condition is OK, returns 0.

-If this field is blank, then SysCAD will display the UnitType or SubClass.
+Otherwise, SysCAD will display the UnitType or SubClass.

 Requirements